European Mentoring and Coaching Council: Activities

-The EMCC collaborates with the other two lead bodies in its field, the International Coach Federation of the USA and the Association for Coaching.
+The EMCC collaborates with the other two lead bodies in its field, the International Coach Federation of the US and the Association for Coaching.
 In 2011, EMCC along with the International Coach Federation led in the lodging with the European Union of a charter which lays out how the coaching and mentoring profession across Europe can remain a self-regulated profession.

 EMCC carries out quoted research such as surveys and studies in the mentoring and coaching fields.
 EMCC also organises research conferences for the mentoring and coaching professions.
 It was one of the founders in 2012 of the Global Coaching and Mentoring Alliance, a global body which takes a lead role in the mentoring and coaching profession.

 The EMCC takes a lead role in developing ethical rules and standards and is one of the bodies in its field recognised as such.
 In 2016, EMCC and the Association for Coaching launched a global code of ethics which was updated with other signatory bodies in May 2018.

 The EMCC hosts annual conferences at varying worldwide locations, with the most recent held in April 2019 in Dublin, Ireland.

 The EMCC has a non-for-profit arm, known as Solidarity Coaching, whereby EMCC members are encouraged to provide pro-bono coaching and mentoring to those in need.

-The EMCC gives out annual awards in the three distinct fields of coaching, mentoring and supervision (of coaches and mentors) with the most recent 2019 award winners including Henley Business School’s Henley Centre for Coaching and Nigel Cumberland.
+The EMCC gives out annual awards in the three distinct fields of coaching, mentoring and supervision (of coaches and mentors) with the 2015 award winner Svetlana Whitener and most recent 2019 award winners Henley Business School's Henley Centre for Coaching and Nigel Cumberland.